Dev0psKing/Google-Cloud-Engineer-Challenge/Creating Virtual Machine/README.md

-# TechVine Solution
+# Creating Virtual Machine

-Welcome to the TechVine Solution repository!
 This README provides a comprehensive guide on setting up and managing instances using Google Cloud Platform.

 ### Scenario: